population-interventions/visualisation/src/posts/pandemic-trade-offs-august-2021/post.md

 ## Other Health Consequences

 ### Health adjusted life years (HALYs)
 Health adjusted life years (HALYs) for scenarios are coming soon – factoring in both the direct health consequences of SARS-CoV-2 (including long-COVID) and the indirect health consequences of lockdowns.
-For our previous estimates of HALYs lost by response strategy during the (as planned) vaccine rollout, go to our previous version of this tool, and see our paper in <a href="https://www.medrxiv.org/content/medrxiv/early/2021/01/13/2021.01.11.21249630.full.pdf">JAMA Health Forum</a>.
+For our previous estimates of HALYs lost by response strategy during the (as planned) vaccine rollout, go to our <a href="/pandemic-trade-offs/">previous version of this tool</a>, and see our paper in <a href="https://www.medrxiv.org/content/medrxiv/early/2021/01/13/2021.01.11.21249630.full.pdf">JAMA Health Forum</a>.

 ### Economic impacts